alejandromerchan/USDAQuickStats.jl/README.md

 The `format` keyword can be added to the query after a semicolon `;` and defines the format of the response.
 It is set to `JSON` as a default, other formats provided by the database are `CSV` and `XML`.

-The function returns a DataFrame with the requested query for the `JSON` and `CSV` formats, no DataFrame has been implemented for the `XML` format yet, PR's welcome.
+The function returns a HTTP.request object and the user can parse it using different packages, some examples below.

 In the following example, the survey data for oranges in California (CA) for the year 2019 was queried for information about the headers "ACRES BEARING" and "PRICE RECEIVED".
+The format keyword isn't specified, so the request will return a JSON file.

 Notice that header values that have spaces in them need to be passed with the symbol `%20` replacing the space.
 In general, no spaces are allowed in the query.